-A look at three key numbers related to Sunday’s preseason game at the United Center between New Orleans at Chicago (6 p.m., WRNO 99.5 FM and live-streaming at Pelicans.com/live):
+A look at three key numbers related to Saturday’s game at the United Center between New Orleans and Chicago (7 p.m., Fox Sports New Orleans, WRNO 99.5 FM):

 925: Miles between the cities of Dallas and Chicago, a distance the Pelicans (4-5) traveled by air late Friday for their first back-to-back of the regular season.
 The Bulls (2-5) are still not at much of an advantage tonight despite homecourt advantage, because they also will be playing their initial back-to-back of 2017-18.
 Chicago won easily at Orlando, 105-83, on Friday, then got on a plane and journeyed the 1,100 miles from Central Florida to the Windy City.
 The back-to-back set will be a first in the professional ranks for Bulls leading scorer Lauri Markkanen, a rookie lottery pick from the University of Arizona.
 The Pelicans do not have any rookies in their current playing rotation.

 31.9: Combined points per game by Chicago’s two top scorers, Markkanen and Justin Holiday.
 New Orleans receives similar offensive production from both DeMarcus Cousins (29.0 points per game) and Anthony Davis (27.5) by themselves.
 Incidentally, the Bulls’ second-leading scorer and the Pelicans’ third-best point producer are brothers – Justin Holiday is the older sibling of Jrue Holiday (13.9 ppg).